Hoard

 • Queued job execution

-Stage
+Stage (Packaging)

 Package files into tarballs on staging targets for export, transport, or space management workflows.

-• Tarball chunk sizing
+• Tarball package sizing

 • Compression options